-- county residents aged 65 years and older;
+- county residents aged 65 years and older; - IMPACT54:

-- IMPACT55;

-- people experiencing homelessness;

-- for-profit developers of multi-family rental housing;
+- people experiencing homelessness; - for-profit developers of multi-family rental housing;

-55 IMPACT, or the Interfaith Movement Promoting Action by Congregations Together, is a grassroots initiative comprised of 27 diverse faith congregations in the Charlottesville-Albemarle area who wish to live out and work in response to the common call for justice found in each of our traditions.
+54 IMPACT, or the Interfaith Movement Promoting Action by Congregations Together, is a grassroots initiative comprised of 27 diverse faith congregations in the Charlottesville-Albemarle area who wish to live out and work in response to the common call for justice found in each of our traditions.

-- the Regional Housing Partnership56;
+- the Regional Housing Partnership55;

 - homeowners;

 - local employers;

 - low-income households; and

 - the City of Charlottesville.

-56 Members of the Regional Housing Partnership include the following: City of Charlottesville, Albemarle County, Fluvanna County, Greene County, Louisa County, Nelson County, non-profit housing providers, homeless services provider, a local builder, a local developer, a design professional, resident of an urban area, residents of a rural area, University of Virginia, Thomas Jefferson Planning District Commission, rural non-profit organization, Workforce Investment Board, Regional Transit Partnership, and the Thomas Jefferson Health District.
+Albemarle County, Fluvanna County, Greene County, Louisa County, Nelson County, non-profit housing providers, homeless services provider, a local builder, a local developer, a design professional, resident of an urban area, residents of a rural area, University of Virginia, Thomas Jefferson Planning District Commission, rural non-profit organization, Workforce Investment Board, Regional Transit Partnership, and the Thomas Jefferson Health District.